 Garden party polyamory

-Also known as birthday party polyamory, this approach describes metamours who only spend time together at key events, such as their shared partner’s birthday.
+Also known as birthday party polyamory, this approach describes metamours who only spend time together at key events, such as their mutual partner’s birthday.
 These metamours will usually have a friendly connection with minimal interaction outside of these events.

-I quite like this low-key approach to polyamory if you have a metamour that you don’t have much in common with beyond your shared partner.
+I quite like this low-key approach to polyamory if you have a metamour that you don’t have much in common with beyond your mutual partner.
 There can often be a (real or perceived) pressure to form a deep friendship with your metamour, which isn’t always realistic.
 So, I think this is still a very valid approach.

 Garden party polyamory can also be a gentle way to start a metamour relationship if you’re new to polyamory and find the idea of other partners a little overwhelming.
 This approach can be a stepping stone for growing into another style of polyamory if that’s what you decide you would like.